This Hamburger recipe for Smoked Burgers is the best I ever had. The juicy texture and smoky taste just made me feel at home.

 Now put everything in your smoker.

-I preheat my smoker to 250 and cook my burgers until the internal temperature reaches 155-160.
+I preheat my smoker to 225 to 250 and cook my burgers until the internal temperature reaches 155-160.
 You can take them out at 150 but I like to cook them a little longer just to make sure it doesn’t “Moo” at me when I go to take a bite.
+You can do this on a smoker on pellet grill.

 My Masterbuilt smoker has a temperature sensor that sticks into one of the piece of meat and then there is a little button I can press on the outside of the smoker to tell me what the temperature is at any given time during cooking.
 This makes it easy to know when my burgers are done.
 There is even a remote that you can just keep with you and check on the temperature from inside the house but y’all know I lost that a long time ago :).
 Organization is not one of my spiritual gifts.
 They generally take around an hour but it is important to cook until they get to the desired temperature rather than go by a timer.